jeremy-rifkin/cpptrace/README.md

     cpptrace::from_current_exception().print(); // the trace for std::runtime_error("bar"), again
 }
 ```

+Note: Internally the trace contains some extra frames for calls like `__cxa_throw`, `_UnwindRaiseException`, etc. These
+are filtered out during stacktrace printing but they will be present if you manually inspect the vector of stacktrace
+frames.

 > [!IMPORTANT]
 > There is an unfortunate limitation with `return` statements in these try/catch macros: The implementation on Windows